 What practices does GENESIS use for specimen accuracy when storing frozen eggs, sperm and embryos?

 When specimens are removed from cryostorage, the appropriate log record is accessed and the event is documented.
 The freeze label from the straw container is detached from the straw and attached to the thaw/ transfer sheet of the patient to ensure that the correct embryo is thawed.
+All these procedures are witnessed by two people.

 Our Lab Credentials